Securing the Future

 How do I make a planned gift to MIU?

 Writing your will or living trust requires specific language that accurately identifies your gift.
-This year, MIU is partnering with a company called FreeWill, which provides the legal forms for creating your will.
+MIU recommends working with an estate planner or a lawyer versed in wills and trusts.

 Where we are